momo-ai/Vanguard/README.md

 # Vanguard

-Vanguard is an open-source static analyzer for finding bugs in Smart Contracts written in C++.
-Vanguard detects common vulnerabilities in a *blockchain-agnostic* way by targetting any smart contract language that can be compiled to LLVM.
+Vanguard is an open-source static analyzer for finding bugs in Smart Contracts.
+Vanguard detects common vulnerabilities in a *blockchain-agnostic* way by targetting any smart contract language (e.g., Solidity, Rust, etc.) that can be compiled to LLVM.

 - [Usage](#usage)
 - [How to Install](#how-to-install)